ayushi7rawat/Blogs-Backup/ckqvzcx3t0039x7s1dqgwg2c5.md

 It is very interesting to observe how events will now unfold and what the future holds for us but regardless, I do not think that it will replace developer jobs anytime soon.
 What do you think of this?
 Share your thoughts in the comment box below.

 That's it.
 And with that, it's a wrap!
-I hope you found the article useful and now you can start building some projects with API!
+I hope you found the article useful.

 I create content about **Career, Blogging, Programming, and Productivity**, If this is something that interests you, please share the article with your friends and connections.
 You can also subscribe to my newsletter to get updates every time I write something!